py4j/py4j/README.rst

 This is the source repository of Py4J projects.
 Please visit the `Py4J homepage
 <http://py4j.sourceforge.net>`_ for more information.

+For help, register and then post to the Py4J mailing list at ``py4j-users at lists dot sourceforge dot net``

 .. image:: https://api.travis-ci.org/bartdag/py4j.png